commerce-docs/devdocs-for-tests/get-started/create-integration.md

 ### Login page {#login}

 When a merchant clicks the **Activate** button in Admin, a pop-up login page for the third-party application displays.
 Magento sends values for `oauth_consumer_key` and `success_call_back` parameters.
-The application must store the value for`oauth_consumer_key` tie it to the login ID.
+The application must store the value for `oauth_consumer_key` to tie it to the login ID.
 Use the `success_call_back` parameter to return control back to Magento.

 ### Callback page {#callback}